serpent-os/serpentos.com/content/blog/the-big-update.md

 Boulder supports "macros" as seen in the RPM and ypkg world, to support consistent builds and integration.
 Additionally it automatically splits up packages into the appropriate subpackages, and automatically scans for binary, pkgconfig, perl and other dependencies during source analysis and build time.
-The end result is some `.stone` binary packages and a build manifest, which we use to flesh our our **source package index**.
+The end result is some `.stone` binary packages and a build manifest, which we use to flesh out our **source package index**.

 # Major moss improvements